Traveling & Taking Better Photos with a Fujifilm Instax

 These days photography is so intangible and digital.
 Last year, I started to send framed prints to friends, family and clients.
 It was surprisingly fun and exciting to see my work out in the real world, not just on a screen.
 I wanted to capture that for shoots so I scooped up a Fujifilm instax.
 The fuzzy quality and instant satisfaction also reminded me of the charm I felt with Instagram back in the early days before the algorithm squashed so much of the fun out of it.

-Here's everything I learned from traveling with and shooting on the Fuji instax over the last couple of weeks.
+It took a bit of trail and error but here's everything I learned from traveling with and shooting on the Fuji instax over the last couple of weeks.
+Hopefully this will help you save out on a few dud images since buying lots of film eventually adds up.

 Pack the battery charger